SMART PR: Measurable PR Objectives for Success

 Sounds great, right?

-Often absent, or ill-defined are strategic, business focused, PR objectives.
-If PR goals are absent, you are missing a critical opportunity to tie PR efforts to what matters most to your boss or your client: business goals and revenue, not to mention a chance to measure success across multiple areas like messaging, audience refinement, and market receptibility.
+Indeed strategic, business-focused PR objectives are often absent or ill-defined.
+If PR goals are absent, you are missing a critical opportunity to tie PR efforts to what matters most to your boss or your client – business goals and revenue – not to mention a chance to measure success across multiple areas like messaging, audience refinement and market receptibility.

 GOST with intention: PR goals vs PR objectives